gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 out, just critical thinking about the context of the measurements.

 \indent To make this concrete, consider the data collected from a study [@Walker2014] to investigate whether clothing worn by a bicyclist might impact the passing distance of cars.
-One of the author's wore seven different outfits (outfit for the day was chosen randomly by shuffling seven playing cards) on his regular 26 km commute near London in the United Kingdom.
+One of the authors wore seven different outfits (outfit for the day was chosen randomly by shuffling seven playing cards) on his regular 26 km commute near London in the United Kingdom.
 Using a specially instrumented bicycle, they measured how close the vehicles passed to the widest point on the handlebars.
 The seven outfits ("conditions") that you can view at https://www.sciencedirect.com/science/article/pii/S0001457513004636 were:

 * COMMUTE: Plain cycling jersey and pants, reflective cycle clips, commuting helmet, and bike gloves.